daniel-kleszczynski/DesignPatterns/Creational/Singleton/Singleton.md

 * Harder to debug.
   (It is easier to analyze the code when there is a clearly defined input data)

-Tight coupling and violation of SRP can be fixed by IoC container which injects a singleton object as a parameter.
-In order to prevent a global access to a singleton you can nest it inside some kind of a factory which will be responsible for its lifecycle management.
+Tight coupling and violation of SRP can be fixed by an IoC container which injects the same single instance for all calls.
+In this case Singleton design pattern is uneccessary and I consider it an anti-pattern.

 <b>How does it work</b>